ľ¹ÏÓ°Ôº

 Overview

-The recently completed Country Climate Development Report finds that Zimbabwe faces significant challenges from climate change, which do and will continue to impose high costs on the economy.
+´Ü¾±³¾²ú²¹²ú·É±ð¡¯²õ finds that Zimbabwe faces significant challenges from climate change, which will continue to impose high costs on the economy.
 The inability to finance development, climate adaptation, and mitigation leads to increased land degradation and less climate resilience.
 Zimbabwe can address these challenges by linking global value chains to its significant reserves of energy transition minerals.

 Economic context

-With growth rates of 6.1% in 2022 and 5.3% in 2023, Zimbabwe is one of the fastest-growing economies in Southern Africa, due to an expansion in agriculture, mining, and remittances-induced services growth.
-Real GDP growth is expected to decline to 2% in 2024 due to El Ni?o-induced droughts, lower mining prices, and macroeconomic instability.
+After several years of high growth (following the COVID-19 pandemic), growth declined to 2% in 2024 due to the El Ni?o-induced droughts, lower mining prices, and macroeconomic instability.
 Ongoing power shortages have contributed to decreased industrial growth and disrupted winter irrigation.

-Inflationary pressures have moderated since the introduction of the ZIG, but the exchange rate continues to be under pressure (as evidenced by a sizeable devaluation in late September 2024).
+Inflationary pressures have moderated since the April 2024 introduction of the new Zimbabwe Gold (ZiG) currency, but the exchange rate continues to be under pressure (as evidenced by a sizeable devaluation in late September 2024).
 The currency volatility limits formal sector production and undermines companies' and individuals' planning.

 Macroeconomic pressures also persist on the fiscal side.
-The transfer of RBZ¡¯s external debt to the Treasury, together with increased capital spending in 2023, has resulted in steep increases in the Treasury¡¯s debt servicing costs.
+The transfer of Reserve Bank of ´Ü¾±³¾²ú²¹²ú·É±ð¡¯²õ external debt to the Treasury, together with increased capital spending in 2023, has resulted in steep increases in the Treasury¡¯s debt servicing costs.
 At the same time, the drought has increased fiscal pressures for drought-response and undermined tax collection.
 As such, fiscal consolidation and discipline are key to macroeconomic stability going forward.

-Economic growth is projected to recover to about 6% in 2025 once the influences of the drought¡ªespecially on agricultural production and hydropower generation¡ªbegin to wane and ongoing investment initiatives start to increase mining and manufacturing production.
-In the medium term, the current account is expected to remain positive and improve, driven by increased mining activities for lithium and a recovery in gold production.
+Economic growth is projected to recover to about 6% in 2025 once the influences of the drought begin to wane¡ªespecially on agricultural production and hydropower generation¡ªand ongoing investment initiatives start to increase mining and manufacturing production.
+In the medium-term, the current account is expected to remain positive and improve, driven by increased mining activities for lithium and a recovery in gold production.

 Key Developmental Challenges

-Poverty reduction is constrained by structural factors like macroeconomic volatility, dependence on low-productivity agriculture, high correlation between weather shocks and agricultural production, and low coverage of social assistance programs.
+Poverty reduction has been constrained by structural factors, including macroeconomic volatility, dependence on low-productivity agriculture (combined with high correlation between weather shocks and agricultural production), low coverage of social assistance programs, and high inequality in income and human capital endowment.

 What's New